-The Master of Education and Master of Arts in Education programs in Literacy Education are intended to help teachers respond confidently and effectively to the varied and complex demands of fostering literacy learning in schools and community sites-as classroom teachers, literacy tutors, program developers and supervisors, resource specialists, consultants, and administrators.
+The Master of Education and Master of Arts in Education programs in Literacy Education are intended to help educators respond confidently and effectively to the varied and complex demands of fostering literacy learning in a range of contexts.
 The programs combine a focus on theoretical understanding of current research and issues in literacy education with an exploration of implications for practice.